FIXTradingCommunity/FIXwiki/README.md

 ##Introduction

-FIXwiki was created by John Cameron and donated to FIX Protocol Ltd. for the benefit of the FIX community.
+FIXwiki was created by John Cameron of [Cameron Edge](http://cameronedge.com/) and donated to FIX Protocol Ltd. for the benefit of the FIX community.